wcatz/snek-web/README.md

 Get block information in realtime from IOG's public relay.
 Or point it to one of your own.

+## To run just

 clone repo and cd into it and run

-## To run just do

 go mod tidy

 go run main.go

 and visit [http:localhost:8080](http:localhost:8080)

 ## develop